sanyaade-multimedia/Bridge/README.md

 Clone this repository in the root directory of the [Rack](https://github.com/VCVRack/Rack) repository.
 Or, clone this repository anywhere and set the `RACK_DIR` environment variable.

-For the VST plugin, obtain `VST2_SDK` from Steinberg, and place it in the `vst/` directory.
+For the VST plugin, obtain `VST2_SDK/` from Steinberg's [VST 3 SDK](https://www.steinberg.net/en/company/developers.html), and place it in the `vst/` directory.

-For the AU plugin, obtain `AudioUnitExamplesAudioUnitEffectGeneratorInstrumentMIDIProcessorandOffline` from Apple, and place it in the `au/` directory.
+For the AU plugin, obtain `AudioUnitExamplesAudioUnitEffectGeneratorInstrumentMIDIProcessorandOffline/` from Apple's [Core Audio SDK](https://developer.apple.com/library/content/documentation/MusicAudio/Conceptual/AudioUnitProgrammingGuide/AQuickTouroftheCoreAudioSDK/AQuickTouroftheCoreAudioSDK.html), and place it in the `au/` directory.

 Run `make dist` in each desired directory.
 The plugins are placed in `dist/`.